 Break the Haughty: His initial attitude towards the party is dismissive, even after they've rescued him.
 Then Briggs dies trying to rescue them all.
 Ouch.

-Dark-Skinned Redhead: He is a sailor.
-Eoleo fits the personality, and his character art is definitely tanned, but his in-game model doesn't really reflect this.
-His skin is just slightly... yellower compared to the other characters.
+Dark-Skinned Redhead: Fits the personality, and his character art is definitely tanned, but his in-game model doesn't really reflect this.
+His skin is just slightly yellower compared to the other characters.

 It is possible that his US name is a combination of both, as both his tool of trade (you can't sail a pirate ship without wind) and some of his Psynergy (notably Thermal) seem to incorporate just as much wind as they would fire (or more).